 Submitting Test Scores

-ACT, SAT, and Accuplacer Placement Test Scores from within the past five years for reading and sentence skills and within the past two years for math may be submitted through fax, email, or in person at the Testing Center.
+ACT, SAT, and CCPT or Accuplacer Placement Test Scores from within the past five years for reading and sentence skills and within the past two years for math may be submitted through fax, email, or in person at the Testing Center.
 Please include your Red Rocks Community College student ID number.

 The minimum test scores for exemption are as follows: